APNIC Fellowship Program

-To ensure the Asia Pacific Internet community is well represented at these important events, APNIC offers a limited number of Fellowships to its members in the region's developing economies.
+To ensure the Asia Pacific Internet community is well represented at these important events, APNIC offers a limited number of Fellowships to its members and youth in the region's developing economies..
 The Fellowship program makes a special effort to promote the full participation and involvement of women from the Internet community to ensure gender equality at the conferences and in the APNIC policy development process.

 APNIC's Fellowship program has five main goals:

 - Raise awareness about APNIC and its services

 - Foster greater understanding of, and participation in, the APNIC policy development process

 - Provide an opportunity for colleagues to network with peers in the industry with similar technical interests

 - Identify and foster the professional development of members of the Asia Pacific Internet community from emerging and developing economies

 - Demonstrate APNIC's commitment to capacity building

 Applicants selected for an APNIC Fellowship program will receive the following support:

 - An economy class return air ticket to the conference or workshop week